Consular processing in Brazil:

 - If your case is approved your passport and visa will be delivered to you according to the choice you made when you scheduled your appointment.
 For any questions related to the passport delivery please contact CSC.

-K-1/K-2: The visa is usually valid up to 180 (one hundred and eighty) days with only ONE entry after the issuance.
+K-1/K-2: The visa is usually valid for about 180 (one hundred and eighty) days, from the date of the medical examination, allowing only ONE entry in United States.
 Make sure you enter the U.S. within the visa validity.
 Upon entry in the U.S. you must get married within 90 days and file for the “Adjustment of Status” to “Immediate Relative”, this means to change from a K1 visa to CR-1 visa holder and have your Alien Resident Card issued.
 If you do not get married, you will have to leave the U.S. and apply for a new process.

 K-3/K-4: The visa is good for up to 24 (twenty four months) with multiple entries after the issuance.
 Make sure you enter the U.S. within the visa validity.
 Upon entrance in the U.S. you must wait for the approval of your I-130 petition by the Department of Homeland Security – DHS (www.uscis.gov).
 After the approval of your petition, you and your spouse must contact the nearest Department of Homeland Security office to adjust your status in the United States.
 This means that you must change your status from K3 to immediate relative (IR-1/CR-1) and have your Alien Resident Card issued.
 Once in the United States, you must contact the Social Security Service to obtain your Social Security card and authorization to work (www.ssa.gov).

 Please notify the United States Consulate if the circumstances of your application have changed.
 For example:

 Please see our Contact Information and Working Hours on our website Immigrant Visas main page.